gnetwork-git/ssl-for-logged-in-users/readme.txt

 Q: Will my website be secure just by using this plugin?

 A: It keeps logged in users on SSL connection, so it helps.
-See plugin page for details, regarding recommended best Wordpress security: <a href="http://gnetwork.com.au/wordpress/ssl-for-logged-in-users-wordpress-plugin/">SSL for Logged In Users</a>
+See plugin page for details, regarding recommended best Wordpress security: http://gnetwork.com.au/wordpress/ssl-for-logged-in-users-wordpress-plugin/

 == Other Notes ==